Wednesday, May 14, 2025

 Prayer needs:

-5. For the Lord to provide for all the needs of our DTS students.
+2. For the Lord to provide for all the needs of our DTS students and graduates.

 6. For the Lord to give us wisdom and assist us with the administration of the Doulos Training School (DTS), as well as develop through it many disciples who multiply disciples.